loveychauhan/Data-Structure-and-Algorithm/README.md

-📚 Data Structure and Algorithm
+📚 Data Structure and Algorithm.

 A curated collection of essential JavaScript implementations for common data structure and algorithm problems—perfect for interview prep, coding practice, or brushing up on core concepts.

-🚀 What's Inside
+🚀 What's Inside.
-✅ Anagram Checker – Validate if two strings are anagrams

-🔢 Fibonacci Generator – Efficient recursive and iterative solutions

-🔁 Palindrome Number – Check if a number reads the same backward

-🧠 More interview-style questions coming soon!
+✅ Anagram Checker – Validate if two strings are anagrams 🔢 Fibonacci Generator – Efficient recursive and iterative solutions 🔁 Palindrome Number – Check if a number reads the same backward 🧠 More interview-style questions coming soon!

 🛠️ Tech Stack